-3.4.1.
 Virtualisation

 Virtualisation is a technology that enables a guest Operating System (OS) to be abstracted from the underlying hardware and software.
 This allows to run multiple Virtual Machines (VMs) on the same hardware.
-Each such VMs have their own OS and are isolated from each other i.e. application running on one VM does not have the access to resources of another VM.
+Each such VMs have their own OS and are isolated from each other i.e., application running on one VM does not have the access to resources of another VM.
 Such virtualisation is supported by various hypervisors available as open source (KVM, Xen etc.) as well as commercial (Hyper-V, Citrix XenServer etc.).
-Selecting a hypervisor depends on the workload needs and the features provided by various hypervisors as illustrated in Hypervisor Feature Support Matrix [].
+Selecting a hypervisor depends on the workload needs and the features provided by various hypervisors as illustrated in Hypervisor Feature Support Matrix [33].
 OpenStack (Nova) allows the use of various hypervisors within a single installation by means of scheduler filters like ComputeFilter, ImagePropertiesFilter etc.

 Virtualisation Services: The OpenStack nova-compute service supports multiple hypervisors natively or through libvirt.
 The preferred supported hypervisor in this Reference Architecture is KVM.

-Note: Other hypervisors (such as ESXI) can also be supported as long as it can interoperate with other OpenStack components in this Reference Architecture using standard interfaces and APIs as specified in section 5.
+Note: Other hypervisors (such as ESXI) can also be supported as long as it can interoperate with other OpenStack components in this Reference Architecture using standard interfaces and APIs as specified in Section 5.

-3.4.2.
 Physical Infrastructure